koendv/stm32duino-raspberrypi/README.md

-# IMPORTANT!

-This fork is only created to quickly fix problem preventing installation on Ras Pi.
-No further development will be made here.

 # stm32duino-raspberrypi

 This is software for Raspberry Pi that allows you to develop Arduino sketches for STM32 arm boards (Blue Pill).